 5. “If we get rid of the Indian mascot, they’ll also make us change the name of the town or get rid of the Indian statue and town seal.
 Where will it end?”

-Retaining Indigenous references in town names like Skowhegan and Norridgewok is considered respectful by Native Americans, and serves as a daily reminder that we are all living on Indigenous land.
-While Skowhegan’s “Indian” statue and town seal do little to promote understanding of and respect for Maine’s tribes, they are also unlikely to cause lasting harm.
+Retaining Indigenous references in town names is considered respectful by Native Americans, and serves as a daily reminder that we are all living on Indigenous land.
+While statues and town seals do little to promote understanding of and respect for existing federally recognized tribes, they are also less likely to cause lasting harm.
 Indian-themed mascots, however, do.
-The tribes have stated repeatedly that they are only seeking replacement of the mascot.

 6. “Come on, our Indian mascot doesn’t actually harm anybody.”

 Actually, it does.
 Studies show that using such mascots lowers “the self-esteem of American Indian students.”
 The US Commission on Civil Rights has “called for an end to the use of Native American mascots in non-Native schools because they teach all students that stereotyping of minority students is acceptable.”
 The American Psychological Association publicly called for “the immediate retirement of all American Indian mascots,” saying that these “mascots are teaching misleading, and too often, insulting images of American Indians.
 These negative lessons are not just affecting American Indian students; they are sending the wrong message to all students.”
-When students and community members view Native Americans in this cartoonish way, it not only enables the erasure of authentic historic and current native culture, it also validates bigoted speech and actions.
-Indian-themed mascots are also opposed by the American Sociological Association, American Counseling Association, NAACP, National Education Association, United Methodist Church, National Collegiate Athletic Association.
+When students and community members view Native Americans in this cartoonish way, it not only enables the erasure of authentic historic and current native culture, it also validates bigoted speech and actions among adults as well as young people.
+Indian-themed mascots are also opposed by the National Congress of the American Indian, National Indian Education Association, National Education Association, US Commission on Civil Rights, American Psychological Association, American Sociological Association, American Counseling Association, NAACP, United Methodist Church, and the National Collegiate Athletic Association.